-What is proactive maintenance?
-The terms “proactive” and “preventive” are often used interchangeably, but in fact, there are more than a few degrees of separation between them.
+The terms proactive and preventive are often used interchangeably, but there are more than a few degrees of separation between them.
 Proactive maintenance is a preventive approach that aims to anticipate problems (failures or defects) and stop them before they occur.
 While any preventive maintenance program would schedule work based on time or usage-based triggers, proactive maintenance takes a more focused approach.
-It considers data from a CMMS, condition-based monitoring, and machine sensor data to determine when maintenance should occur.
-Any work that is performed on a scheduled basis should address the root cause of failure for the asset at hand.
+It considers data from a CMMS, condition-based monitoring, and machine sensor data to determine when proactive maintenance should occur.
+Any work performed on a scheduled basis should address the root cause of failure for the asset at hand.

-Carrying out proactive repair successfully hinges on the quality of resources that an organization has at its disposal—a skilled workforce, the ability to track machine health, and the software required to gather data and schedule work.
+Carrying out the proactive maintenance repair successfully hinges on the quality of resources that an organization has at its disposal—a skilled workforce, the ability to track machine health, and the software required to gather data and schedule work.

 Conversely, reactive maintenance occurs once a piece of machinery has already failed.
 In contrast to proactive maintenance, no analysis, tracking, or anticipation is required to carry it out.
 As the name implies, work is only completed in reaction to a breakdown.

-Reactive vs. proactive
+Reactive vs. proactive maintenance

 The bottom line: All maintenance types are welcome in a reliability-centered approach